How to Charge a Motorcycle Battery

-How do you charge a motorcycle battery?
-Since there are many types of motorcycle batteries which can also be in various conditions and charge states, there are many ways for how to charge a motorcycle battery.
-Therefore, we have broken this article into several sections from beginners guide to more specific motorcycle battery charging methods.
+Understanding the fundamentals of charging your motorcycle battery will give you a long and healthy battery life.
+One of the most common causes of premature battery death is leaving your motorcycle battery in a discharged state, or not charging the battery after use.
+There are many types of motorcycle batteries which can also be in various conditions and charge states; therefore there are many ways one can charge a motorcycle battery.
+We have broken this article into several sections from beginners guide to more specific motorcycle battery charging methods.

 Lead-Acid batteries when installed on your motorcycle are actually charged by the motorcycle alternator.
 You probably knew this.
 What you may not have known is that unless you are riding on long trips or for several hours at a time, the motorcycle alternator due to size constraints is not quite strong enough to fully charge your lead-acid battery during occasional driving especially if the battery has a low charge.
 Therefore motorcycle batteries tend to get deep cycled faster than automotive batteries.
 Cars have much stronger alternators and when regularly driven will easily keep the lead-acid batteries charged preventing them from getting deeply discharged.